Cong insulted Lord Ram by refusing invite for 'pran pratishtha' ceremony: PM Modi | Politics

 ''Today, the 'Shakti', which is being worshipped in the country, that 'Shakti' has been insulted by the Congress.
 The 'Shakti' before which we bow our heads, the leaders of the Congress are speaking about uprooting that 'Shakti'.
 No worshipper of 'Shakti' will forgive the INDI alliance for this insult,'' he said referring to Congress leader Rahul Gandhi's remarks on 'Shakti'.

-Modi further said that the Congress is so immersed in the swamp ('daldal') of appeasement that it can never get out of it.
-The manifesto prepared by the Congress seems to be that of the Muslim League rather than that of the Congress, he said.
+He said the manifesto prepared by the Congress seems to be that of the Muslim League rather than that of the Congress.

-''Owing to the pressure of appeasement, the Congress and the SP are opposing the CAA as well,'' he said, while noting that Hindus and Sikhs were compelled to flee from the foreign soil owing to the atrocities committed on them and asked who will give them citizenship if India does not.
+''Owing to the pressure of appeasement, the Congress and the SP are opposing the CAA as well,'' he said, asserting that Hindus and Sikhs were compelled to flee from the foreign soil owing to the atrocities committed on them.

 He also asked many such families living in Pilibhit to apply for citizenship, and ''guaranteed'' that ''they will permanently be liberated from the problems''.

-''You will proudly be able to live as a citizen of India,'' the PM asserted.
+''You will proudly be able to live as a citizen of India,'' the prime minister said.

 ''But the Congress and the SP have objections to this as well...
 What that Congress had done to our Sikh brothers and sisters in 1984, nobody can forget,'' he said, referring to the anti-Sikh riots.